galamo/react-course-ibm-2019/README.md

 - import the json data

 # ex6

-Create a border components
+- Create a border components
-use Html unorderd list element and render the borders into list item
+- use Html unorderd list element
+- and render the borders into list item

+# ex7
+- npm i axios
+- async componentsismount
+- this.setState